ananekrasova/rsschool-cv/cv.md

 Since 2019 I have been developing freelance websites.
 From October 2020 I am actively learning JavaScript and React on my own and in courses.
+Since February 2021 I have been working as a front-end developer at Neosoft.
 I can work both in a team and independently.I approach my duties responsibly.I learn new technologies easily and with pleasure.Interested in professional growth.

 ## Skills

-HTML, CSS, JavaScript, BEM, Git, React, Redux, Gulp, Webpack
+HTML, CSS, JavaScript, Vue.js, TypeScript

 ## Sample Code